Trystan17/infrastructure-naming-framework/README.md

 This repository is published for reference and architectural discussion purposes.
 Commercial use of the described naming framework or namespaces may require a separate licensing agreement.

+---

+## Licensing Model

+The names presented in this repository are available under a licensing model:
+Annual or multi-year licenses
+Non-exclusive or exclusive options
+Optional revenue-based royalties
+See /licensing for details.

+---

+## Target Users

+This portfolio is designed for:
+Blockchain & protocol teams
+Cloud infrastructure providers
+Web3 foundations
+SaaS platforms with complex backends
+AI & distributed compute platforms

+---

+## Contact

+For licensing inquiries, partnership discussions, or architectural alignment:
+Contact details provided privately upon request.